paulwexler/opinions/on_coding/README.md

 (seemingly out of nothing)
 in any given domain.

-This is why resilience in the implementation is so important.
+This is why striving for resilience in the implementation is so important.

 [nested_validator_py]: ./nested_validator.py
 [redact_py]: ./redact.py